 Current and past projects

 - Constructing an acylindrical convex cocompact hyperbolic threefold with quasi-Fuchsian boundary.
 Some animations illustrating the example can be found here.
-A note explaining the construction can be found here.
+A paper detailing the construction can be found here.
+For a much shorter (and smaller in file size) excerpt focusing solely on the example see here.

-- Generalized factorials on the image set of polynomials with interger coefficients.
+- Generalized factorials on the image set of polynomials with integer coefficients.
 Directed Studies in Mathematics at HKU, under the supervision of Prof. Kai Man Tsang.
 The final report can be found here.

 - Smale's mean value conjecture and finite Blaschke products.
 Summer research fellowship at Faculty of Science, HKU, under the supervision of Prof. Tuen Wai Ng.
 Our published paper can be found here: arxiv, journal.